ericpruitt/emus/core/README.md

   - If a user's information cannot be queried from the password database, Bash will use the environment variables "LOGNAME", "HOME" and "SHELL" if they are set.
-  - A newline is automatically inserted before displaying the Bash prompt if the output of the previous command did not leave the cursor in column 1.
+  - The prompt will always be displayed on a clean line even if the output of the last program did not end with a newline.

 Repository Layout
 -----------------